Russia's Renaissance Insurance hopes to raise $290mn with IPO

 Renaissance Insurance

-Jordan became abillionaire earlier in 2019 following the float of his medical cannabis company Curaleaf, the biggest cannabis producer in the US, but he has been investing in Russia and continues to spend half his time in the country.
+Jordan became a billionaire earlier in 2019 following the float of his medical cannabis company Curaleaf, the biggest cannabis producer in the US, but he has been investing in Russia and continues to spend half his time in the country.

 In a recent interview with Vedomosti Jordan said that the insurance business is rapidly being digitised and that part of the motive for listing it is to raise investment capital, as he considers the other players in the market to be relatively weak players.